smtandabuzo/ds_devops_challenge/README.md

 2. **Networking**:
    - Services must communicate on a custom bridge network
-   - The data-app should NOT be accessible from the host on its native port
-   - Only expose what's necessary to the outside world

 3. **Data Persistence**:
    - Minio's data must persist across container restarts